 My familiarity with the Holy Father’s life isn’t detailed enough to be able to pick out all the fictional elements.
 Among the most startling, surely, are a Soviet spy who bugs Wojtyla’s confessional and eavesdrops on countless confessions, and a romantic subplot about a love that was not to be.
 (According to an online review from a columnist on Polish culture, the character of Wojtyla’s one-time love interest is partially based on a real woman with whom, as a young actor, the future pope once acted a romantic scene — and who actually appears in the film in a small role.)

 Few of the actors will be familiar to viewers, but one who will is Hristo Shopov, Pontius Pilate in The Passion of the Christ, here a Soviet official who is one of Wojtyla’s chief nemeses — again opposing God’s anointed.
-(Shopov had yet another similar role in Walden Media’s I Am David, there as a Nazi concentration camp officer, once again passing judgment on a man he really knew to be innocent — and who was played by Jim Caviezel!)
+(Shopov had yet another similar role as a Soviet labor camp officer in Walden Media’s I Am David, once again passing judgment on a man he really knew to be innocent — and who was played by Jim Caviezel!)

 A Man Who Became Pope does a fine job at dramatizing the life of Karol Wojtyla, but leaves the task of producing the definitive JP2 biopic to someone else.
 So far, the CBS miniseries is the closest thing.